SuperPoint features in endoscopy: Experiments

-\paragraph{Specularities.} E-SuperPoint+S is designed to encourage feature extraction avoiding specularities.
+\paragraph{Specularities.} E-SuperPoint is designed to encourage feature extraction avoiding specularities.
 This experiment evaluates this with the number of features and inliers when features located in specularity pixels are discarded.
 We consider a pixel part of a specularity if the intensity value is over $0.7$.
-Table~\ref{tab:spec} summarizes these results, showing that both SIFT and SuperPoint Base lose a significant amount of features and inliers if we ignore specularity features (\textit{w/o S}), confirming the suspicion that they fire too much on specularities in this environment.
-In contrast, the proposed E-SuperPoint+S effectively removes reliance in specularities and allows the detector to focus on other image patterns which have higher chances of being stable.
-The inlier number obtained for E-SuperPoint+S is higher than for other methods, even if the initial number of features extracted is lower.
-Fig.~\ref{fig:inliers1} shows matching examples but higher resolution and additional examples can be found in the supplementary material and video.
+Table~\ref{tab:spec} summarizes these results, showing that the baseline models lose a significant amount of features and inliers if we ignore specularity features (\textit{w/o S}), confirming the suspicion that they fire too much on specularities in this environment.
+In contrast, the proposed E-SuperPoint effectively removes reliance in specularities and allows the detector to focus on other image patterns which have higher chances of being stable.
+Fig.~\ref{fig:inliers1} shows several matching examples.
+Higher resolution version of them and additional examples can be found in the supplementary material.

-\paragraph{Rotation estimation from matches.} Fig.~\ref{fig:rotation_error} shows that SuperPoint-based models achieve lower rotation error than hand-crafted features.
-Our models behave the best, with similar median metrics and less failure cases (i.e, cases with error $>30^{\circ}$).
-Images with many reflections (specularities) correspond to one type of failure case.
-Unfortunately, it is not frequent in our benchmark \textit{test set} by construction: this set is composed by frames successfully used by COLMAP on the reference 3D reconstruction using SIFT features; but SIFT fails in frames with many reflections.
-We show one of these cases in Fig.~\ref{fig:inliers1}, where even E-Superpoint fails while E-SuperPoint+S error is $6.02^{\circ}$.
-In cases like these, the improvement is largely due to the adaptation we made to better deal with specularities for feature extraction.